pphui8/start_page/README.md

 ---

 ## Browser Settings
-To use this conviently, you will need to do some modification on your browser. _(I used chrome for demostration)_
+To use this conveniently, you will need to do some modifications to your browser. _(I used chrome for demostration)_
-1. set this as your start page
+1. set this page as your start page
 > open `settings` -> `On startup` -> select `Open a specific page or set of pages` -> `Add a new page` -> `input the address of index.html`
 2. <b style="color:red">important!!</b> Turn off `Sync` to make sure chrome won\`t change all of your devices.
 > `You and Google` -> `Sync and Google services` -> `Manage what you sync` -> `Customize sync` -> Turn off `Settings`